Staff

 BeaverCON Producer & Communications Manager

-With a diverse background spanning Los Angeles, New York, Kansas City, and now Denver, Lara has worn many hats — from documentary film producer and commercial AD to creative copywriter, Senate campaign field director, and Sunrise Movement communications lead.
+With a diverse background spanning Los Angeles, New York, Kansas City, and now Denver, Lara Thomas has worn many hats — from documentary film producer and commercial AD to creative copywriter, Senate campaign field director, and Sunrise Movement communications lead.
 A pro at executing projects of all sizes, Lara is a master of lists, ensuring every detail is checked off with precision.
 Perhaps it’s her Midwest values or an inner motor that doesn’t know when to quit… but no matter what needs to get done, Lara is all over it, without question or wasting time.

 Beaver Help Desk Manager